prerana-s-h/ai-email-writer/README.md

-# AI Email Writer
+# AI Email Generator

-AI Email Writer is a Streamlit-based application that generates professional emails using AI.
+AI Email Generator is a Streamlit-based application that generates professional emails using AI.

 ## Features